StefanVelkoski/semaphore-chat/README.md

 ## TL:DR

-- Utilizes Twitter v2-API for frontend verification, ensuring users have more than 100 followers or a verified Twitter account.
+- The app leverages Twitter OAUTH 2.0 for proof of humanity, ensuring users have more than 100 followers or a verified Twitter account.
 - Upon a successful verification a semaphore proof is generated for the user.
 - The user has to store the proof locally to be able to participate in the chat without doing a new Twitter verification.
 - The generated proof can be used as the login credentials which is essentialy the merkle tree verification.